zelfick/fargatetemplates/README.md

-# fargatetemplates
+# Fargate Templates
-cloudformation templates for diferent fargate deployments
+Cloudformation Templates For diferent public fargate deployments

 Launch an AWS Fargate cluster in a public VPC with an internet gateway